 12. Freshen your Fridge

 Place a lemon peel or two inside your fridge to absorb smells and bring a bright citrus scent.
+Lemon peel is an effective air freshener and keeps things smelling great.

 13. Trash Can Deodorizer

-Throw a few lemon peels in the bottom of the can.
+Throw a few lemon peels in the bottom of the trash can.
 This will also help absorb odors and keep things smelling fresh.

 14. Simmering Stove Top Scents